LucasPickering/slumber/docs/src/api/request_collection/index.md

 ## Format & Loading

 A collection is defined as a [YAML](https://yaml.org/) file.
-When you run `slumber`, it will search the current directory for the following default collection files, in order:
+When you run `slumber`, it will search the current directory _and its parents_ for the following default collection files, in order:

 - `slumber.yml`
 - `slumber.yaml`
 - `.slumber.yml`
 - `.slumber.yaml`

 Whichever of those files is found _first_ will be used.
+For any given directory, if no collection file is found there, it will recursively go up the directory tree until we find a collection file or hit the root directory.
 If you want to use a different file for your collection (e.g. if you want to store multiple collections in the same directory), you can override the auto-search with the `--file` (or `-f`) command line argument.
 E.g.:

 ```sh
 slumber -f my-collection.yml